Ryouh/Feats-Revisited/Feats.md

 **Prerequisite:** Level 15, [Lucky](#Lucky).

 You have inexplicable luck that seems to kick in at just the right moment.
-You gain the following benefits:

 * You now have 3 luck points to use with your [Lucky](#Lucky) feat.
 You regain all your spent luck points at the end of a long rest